KomodoPlatform/developer-docs/notes/notes-dexp2p.md

 [11:45 PM]jl777c:so you need to record the priority that is returned, (or you can just convert the id to hex and count 0 bits)
 [11:46 PM]jl777c:so after you send out the packets, you can tell what priority each packet was. given that and knowing which packets are in sync, you can get a tally for sync percentage by priority
 [11:49 PM]jl777c:anyway, it seems there are no verified bugs now, so i will go back to writing more of them

+[11:38 AM]jl777c:@Sir Seven pushed a version that has DEX_setpubkey. if the wallet doesnt have the privkey, it makes a temporary session specific pubkey, if the wallet does have the privkey, it is like you started with -pubkey= ,but i havent tested actually sending encrypted packets and if the receivers see the proper sender pubkey. let me know if it works
+@cipi DEX_cancel now can cancel by id, or if id is 0, by pubkey (all) or if that is "" then by tagA/tagB, but this is totally untested, so it might even crash. let me know if it works
+@TonyL i had a feeling something was not quite right and maybe now at lower packets sent, 100 nodes will stay in sync!

+[3:43 PM]jl777c:ok, so it seems the new set of bugs are fixed and we now have a much more complete DEX_cancel and also DEX_setpubkey that allows to change the active keypair without restarting. with these things, the current version is a release candidate for the first three levels of the protocol: low level transport, messaging and orderbooks. we still need to validate the routing on 100 and even 1000 node networks, so likely there will need to be tweaks to the networking for that.

+while waiting, i will make new bugs with the reliable file transfer layer. that will need a bit of low level support from the routing layer with a new command message and the actual file transfer layer. i am aiming for end of month to get the initial release for that, which will be about when the -dexp2p will be a month since the start of coding

+4:38 PM]jl777c:i hardened the hash function to resist ASIC and even fpga, though it isnt impossible for one to be made for this hash algo sha256(curve25519(sha256(msg))), it seems unlikely it will be made just for -dexp2p